rchartra/NcCut/docs/source/contribution.rst

 Contribution Guide
 ==================

 Contributions are welcome!
-Feel free to add features, tests, documentation, examples, whatever you think would improve the app.
+Feel free to add new features, unit tests, documentation, examples, whatever you think would improve the app.
 However please follow the following guidelines to ensure a smooth contribution process.

 Submission
 ----------
-* To report a bug please submit an issue on `GitHub issues <https://github.com/rchartra/CutView/issues>`_.
-Include as much information as possible including your operating system, python version, and steps to reproduce the issue.
+* To report a bug, submit an issue on `GitHub issues <https://github.com/rchartra/CutView/issues>`_.
+Please include as much information as possible including your operating system, python version, and steps required to reproduce the issue.
+If possible, attach the file you are using with the viewer as well.
+* To suggest new features or functionality changes please also submit an issue on `GitHub issues <https://github.com/rchartra/CutView/issues>`_.
-* To submit new features or changes please submit a pull request on `GitHub <https://github.com/rchartra/CutView/pulls>`_.
-Submissions will be automatically tested and then manually reviewed.
+* To submit new features or changes to the code please submit a pull request on `GitHub <https://github.com/rchartra/CutView/pulls>`_ to the main branch from your forked repository.
+Submissions will be automatically tested and then manually reviewed to ensure compatibility.

 Testing
 -------
-* If you are adding new features to the GUI please additionally submit unit tests for your code.
+* If you are adding new features to the GUI please write unit tests for your feature.
 You may refer to the existing test `suite <https://github.com/rchartra/CutView/tree/master/tests>`_ for examples on how to write them.
+* Unit tests ensure that any future changes to the GUI won't break your code making them crucial to maintaining this project long term.
+* When writing unit tests, check only that the expected user input results in the correct final behavior.
+Tests that look too deep into how the code itself works are vulnerable to failing over small changes even if the code overall is working correctly.
-* Before submitting please rigorously test your feature.
-There should be no way for the app to crash while in use.
-If there is a way for the user to do something wrong, handle the case and alert the user via :py:func:`cutview.functions.alert`.
+* Please also rigorously test your feature as you are developing it.
+There should be no way for the app to crash while it's in use.
+If there is a way for a user to do something incorrectly, (for example entering an invalid file name), handle that case and alert the user via :py:func:`cutview.functions.alert`.

 Documentation
 -------------

-* Please include instructions on how to use your feature to add to the documentation.
+* If you are adding a new feature please add instructions as to how to use your tool to the the documentation.
+* To update the documentation edit the reStructuredText files in the docs `source <>`_ folder.
-* Your code should be well documented with docstrings according to the Google python style `guide <https://google.github.io/styleguide/pyguide.html>`_
+* Your code should be well documented with docstrings according to the Google python style `guide <https://google.github.io/styleguide/pyguide.html>`_.
+The docstrings are used to create the :doc:`cutview` section of the docs, so please ensure they are properly formatted.

 Code Style
 __________